-When I was growing up we would road trip all over the Great Lakes.
-Mom would pack a picnic basket and around noon Dad would pull off and have a break and a bite to eat.
-As poor college students we continued in this fashion.
-We would pack cold chicken, a salad, chips, some beer and pop and have a picnic feast.
+When I was growing up, we would take road trips all over the Great Lakes.
+Mom would pack a picnic basket, and around noon Dad would pull off and have a break and a bite to eat.
+As poor college students, we continued in this fashion.
+We would pack cold chicken, a salad, chips, some beer, and pop and have a picnic feast.
 I realized that we have not tailgated while on a road trip in many years.
-It’s gotten too easy to find quick food at a carry out place.
+It’s gotten too easy to find quick food at a carryout place.

 Michigan led the nation with the development of roadside parks.
-In 1918 the Iron County Board of Supervisors approved the purchase of land to establish Michigan’s first roadside park and picnic tables on US-2.
-This was quite likely America’s first such facility.
+In 1918 the Iron County Board of Supervisors approved the purchase of land to establish Michigan’s first roadside park and picnic tables on US-2 in the Upper Penninsula.
+This was quite likely America’s first such park and signaled the era of vacation motoring.

-This past weekend I was traveling up to the hardware in Port Austin and spied an official State of Michigan roadside park.
+This past weekend, I traveled up to the hardware in Port Austin and spied an official State of Michigan roadside park.
 I pulled into Jenks Park just outside Port Austin.

-There is bathroom facilities and an honest-to-God hand water pump.
+There is bathroom facilities, plenty of parking and an honest-to-God hand water pump.

 It’s worth a stop if only to take in the sites and think of times gone by.
 Jenks Park is one of four MDOT roadside parks in Huron County.
-The others are:
+The others in the Michigan Thumb region are:

-- Brown – South of Bay Port.
-It has an historical Marker for “The Great Fire of 1881.”
+Brown – South of Bay Port.
+It has a historical Marker for “The Great Fire of 1881.”
 A million acres were devastated in Sanilac and Huron counties.

-- Thompson Scenic Turnout – Features 2 large grindstones and access to sandy beach on Saginaw Bay, picnic tables
+Thompson Scenic Turnout – Features 2 large grindstones and access to a sandy beach on Saginaw Bay, picnic tables, and benches.

 - Michigan Indian Trails